softwarewrighter/game-mcp-poc/wiki/Backend-Architecture.md

 # Backend Architecture

-The backend is a Rust-based server that provides three key functions:
+The backend is a Rust-based server that provides four key functions:
 1. REST API for web UI communication
-2. MCP server for AI agent integration
+2. MCP HTTP endpoint for AI agent integration
+3. Server-Sent Events (SSE) for real-time updates
-3. Static file serving for the WASM frontend
+4. Static file serving for the WASM frontend

+The system supports **dual MCP transports**: HTTP (port 3000) and stdio (binary for Claude Desktop).

 ## Module Structure